ridesharingppsn2026/ridesharingppsn2026/README.md

 ## 📧 Contact & Contribution
 Questions or contributions: please open an issue or submit a pull request.
 Once the associated article is published, please cite it when using these data or code.

-## 📜 License
-This project is licensed under the License.

 ## 📧 Contact
 For questions, contact the lead author: juvenal.bruno@ufba.br.